vectorgrp/sil-kit/docs/usage/replay.rst

 .. admonition:: Warning

-   Ensure that the simulation is stopped cleanly by issuing a simulation stop command using the IbSystemController process.
+   Ensure that the simulation is stopped cleanly by issuing a simulation stop command using the SilKitSystemController process.
    Just stopping a participant process will result in damaged trace files, because the destructors and clean up routines necessary for finalizing a trace file are not called.